RWTH-EBC/ADDMo/README.md

 Read the comments in the code or the GUI to get more information.\

 After reading the below instructions, check all documents in the Readme-folder as supplemental documents.\
-- MainConcept - Verknüpfung : Here the theoretical concept of the program is depicted\
+- MainConcept - Verknüpfung : Here the theoretical concept of the program is depicted.
-- ProgramFlowchart.vsdx : Here you can see which methods are available in the program and in which section they are executed\
+- ProgramFlowchart.vsdx : Here you can see which methods are available in the program and in which section they are executed.
-- MethodDescription.doc : This is a list of all methods plus their Input/Output, the theoretical function and their practical function\
+- MethodDescription.doc : This is a list of all methods plus their Input/Output, the theoretical function and their practical function.
 - DetailedMethodsDescription_CodingPointOfView.xlsx : This is a list of all methods with their attributes and their meaning, and a more detailed description of each method

-Understanding the handling of saving the results:\
+*Understanding the handling of saving the results:*\
 A folder called results is created within the directory of the python files.\
 Within that folder a four layered folder system is used, the next layer is a subfolder of the respective previous layer.\
 The folder are created by the program, only their names must be defined:\
 - Layer0: "Results", general folder for all results)\
-- Layer1: "NameOfData", name of the folder used to declare which input data is used for the results within.\
+- Layer1: "NameOfData", name of the folder used to declare which input data is used for the results within.
-- Layer2: "NameOfExperiment", name of the folder in which the results of "DataTuning" are saved, including the "tuned data" which will be the input for model tuning\
+- Layer2: "NameOfExperiment", name of the folder in which the results of "DataTuning" are saved, including the "tuned data" which will be the input for model tuning.
-- Layer3: "NameOfSubTest", name of the folder in which the results of "ModelTuning" are saved, including the trained models which will be the input for only predicting\
+- Layer3: "NameOfSubTest", name of the folder in which the results of "ModelTuning" are saved, including the trained models which will be the input for only predicting.
 - Layer4: "NameOfOnlyPredict", name of the folder in which the results of "OnlyPredict" are saved.

+*Information about the required Input shape:*\
+- Input ExcelFile has to be named: "InputData" and saved in the Folder "Data"
+- Sheet to read in must be the first sheet, with time as first column and all signals and features thereafter (one per column)
+- The time must be in the format of "pandas.datetimeindex"
+- Columns must have different names
+- Each columns has to have a unit, which should be written like: [kwh] if no unit is available write []
+- The index should be continuously counting(no missing steps)